 Greenwich Fertility is proud to be affiliated with Yale Medicine, a world-renowned innovator in the field of fertility preservation.
 We offer egg and embryo freezing to patients in our conveniently located embryology lab at Greenwich Hospital.

 The History of Egg Freezing

 The process of freezing is not new to reproductive medicine.
 The technique of freezing sperm has been utilized for over 50 years.
 The freezing of embryos and their transfer to a woman’s uterus as an infertility treatment option has been performed with success since 1983 and is now considered a routine procedure throughout the world.
 The first baby born from a frozen egg occurred in 1986, and to date there have been over 2000 births resulting from frozen eggs worldwide.

 Originally, a slow freezing technique was used to preserve eggs.
 While this process was adequate for sperm and embryos, eggs were found to be sensitive to this method of freezing.
 Over the past several years a new freezing method has been developed, called vitrification.
 The vitrification process involves very rapidly freezing eggs or embryos over just minutes.
 When this technique is used, the survival rate after thawing is 90%.
 Vitrification has revolutionized the process of egg and embryo freezing.
-As an affiliate of the NYU Fertility Center, a world leader in vitrification technology and fertility preservation, we are proud to offer this technique to our patients.
+As an affiliate of the Yale Medicine, a world leader in vitrification technology and fertility preservation, we are proud to offer this technique to our patients.

 To learn more about freezing eggs or embryos, click on a link below